Bismarck-Mandan school districts ready for 2021-22 school year

 Schools in the Bismarck-Mandan area are preparing for another year during the COVID-19 pandemic.

-Bismarck Public Schools and Mandan Public Schools both ended the previous school year with students learning in-person full time without being required to wear masks, and both school districts will start the year Thursday fully in-person without requiring students or staff to wear masks, though they are recommended.
+Bismarck Public Schools and Mandan Public Schools both ended the previous school year with students learning in-person full time without being required to wear masks, and both school districts started the year Thursday fully in-person without requiring students or staff to wear masks, though they are recommended.

 The North Dakota chapter of the American Academy of Pediatrics sent a letter to all school administrators in the state last week signed by more than 60 members asking districts to require masks to protect children from COVID-19.
 The federal Centers for Disease Control and Prevention recommends mask wearing for all students, staff and visitors regardless of vaccination status.